drewmccormack/Forked/README.md

 }
 ```

 It doesn't look like much, but you've just created the model for a fully collaborative text editor.
-For example, if the model initially contains the text "Fork Yeah", and one user changes this to "Fork Yeah!!!", while another changes it at the same time to "Fork yeah", the `TextMerger` will do what you would expect, merging to give "Fork yeah!!!".
+For example, if the model initially contains the text "Fork Yeah", and...

+1. One user changes this to "Fork Yeah!!!"
+2. Another changes it at the same time to "Fork yeah"
+3. `TextMerger` will merge to give "Fork yeah!!!"

 ### Modeling Data